gorakhargosh/pyoauth/docs/source/index.rst

 About the implementation
 ------------------------
-This library implements version 1.0 of the OAuth protocol as per the RFC5849_ specification, which supersedes any previous versions of the protocol.
+PyOAuth implements versions 1.0 and 2.0 of the OAuth protocol as per the RFC specifications (See RFC5849_), which supersede any previous versions of the protocol.

 Client classes do not send HTTP requests but implement enough of the